cycloptux/GiselleBot-Documentation/docs/source/administration.rst

 ^^^^^^^^^^^^^^
 .. parsed-literal::

-    |bot_prefix|\ autoassignrole [role id(s)/mention(s)/q_name(s)]
+    |bot_prefix|\ vcrole [role id/mention/q_name]

 Command Description
 ^^^^^^^^^^^^^^^^^^^
-Automaticaly assigns one or more specified roles to every user who joins the server.

-Providing one or more role identifiers will toggle whether or not users will receive that role upon joining the server, for each role.
-Provide no parameters to show the current settings.
+Automaticaly assigns a role to users who join the voice channel you're in when you run this command.
+Provide no role identifier to disable.

+Provide no parameters to disable this feature.

+.. warning:
+    You must be in a voice channel to run this command.

 Permissions Needed
 ^^^^^^^^^^^^^^^^^^